tier4/driving_log_replayer/docs/use_case/obstacle_segmentation.en.md

   Conditions:
     Detection: # set `null` if Detection is not evaluated.
       PassRate: 99.0 # How much (%) of the evaluation attempts are considered successful.
       BoundingBoxConfig: # Bounding box setting.
 If not set, state "null".
+Writing this key overrides the target_uuids in the SensingEvaluationConfig.
         - dcb2b352232fff50c4fad23718f31611: # Specify the uuid of the target to which you want to apply the settings
             Start: null # Evaluate the point cloud after the time specified here.
 If not specified, it should be written as null. null is equivalent to specifying 0.0.
             End: null # Evaluate the point cloud up to the time specified here.
 If not specified, it is written as null. null is equivalent to specifying sys.float_info.max.